Kotlin/KEEP/README.md

 * For in-progress KEEPs, please keep discussions in the corresponding issue.
-* If you find problems with the _text_ or have text correction for merged KEEPs, feel free to create a separate issue, or a pull-request with the proposed correction.
+* If you find problems with the _text_ or have text correction for merged KEEPs, feel free to create a separate issue or a pull request with the proposed correction.